chaoss/augur/Papers.md

     - Using open source and bringing it in as part of your own internal innovation stream
     - You're a foundation, and you're looking to onboard an open source community or help manage the communities you are currently brokering.
       - Bradly coon : Software freedom conservancy
     - Possibly Fourth Use Case: Understanding the uptake, use and participation of individual in open source software projects.

-3.
+3. Multidisciplinary Survey: Short descriptions of the theoretical models.
+Possibly a classification of the research models.
+Possibly a framework that relates the theoretical models.
+Possibly a list of open research questions.